 The union isn't giving up hope yet, though they're disappointed by the lack of progress.

-“The situation problematic for Uber drivers who don’t know if they can or cannot drive, and for consumers because taxi transportation is very important for a city like Brussels, and so it must be settled,” Willems said.
+“The situation is problematic for Uber drivers who don't know if they can or cannot drive, and for consumers because taxi transportation is very important for a city like Brussels, and so it must be settled," Willems said.

 “It must be settled as soon as possible and we hope the authorities are taking into account all the aspects of this fight.”

 Minister President Rudi Vervoort’s office did not respond to multiple requests for comment.